 Are you looking for answers for how to keep motivated to lose weight?
 Read on to learn how to set exercise and nutrition goals for weight loss.

 Motivation.
 What on earth is motivation and why does it matter in terms of your health or weight?
-For many of you, I don't need explain.
-You already know the struggle of having a chronic health condition that requires long-term attention and care.
+For many of you, I don't need to explain.
+You may already know the struggle of having a chronic health condition that requires long-term attention and care.
 But what is it about staying motivated that is so difficult over time?
 Why do we get burned out or allow ourselves to drift off course?

 Examine your health goal - do you believe it is truly important that you reach it?
 If the goal was declared for you and you don't believe in it or don't care about it, then find a different goal that works better for you.

-because of the children or your elderly parent, then I'll tell you that you'll have to either make time now or make even more time later.
-Poor self-care will only mean your health condition gets worse, possibly requiring a lot more time and attention at a later time.
+My challenge to you - can you decide that your own health and wellbeing are important enough to motivate you to shift your focus a little bit more to yourself?
+If you tell me you don't have time because of the children or your elderly parent, then I'll tell you that you'll have to either make time now or make even more time later.
+Poor self-care will only mean your health status gets worse, possibly requiring a lot more time and attention at a later time.

 Difficult and sad events can pose a huge challenge for staying the course to protect and support our health.
 Consider divorce, loss of work, injury, dealing with a very troubled family member, or the death of a loved one.
 These types of life events can plunge us into a state of constant caring for others, or possibly a feeling of numbness, despair or depression.

 So, the next time you ask someone to "motivate" you, I want you to ask yourself that very same question.
-What will motivate you to reach your health goal?
-And then ask for the help you need to reach those practical goals you truly believe are right for you.Have questions or comments about this post?
-Please feel free to comment on MyNetDiary's Community Forum or Facebook page – We would love to hear from you.
-And consider visiting our new Pinterest page!
+What will motivate you to set nutrition goals for weight loss and exercise?
+And then ask for the help you need to reach those practical goals you truly believe are right for you.